 Senior Instructional Designer

-Key Strengths: Learner, Achiever, Relator, Strategic, Responsibility
+Key Strengths: Learner, Achiever, Activator, Relator

 Monisha brings over fifteen years of work experience in instructional design, training, and quality assurance, with application in both higher education and corporate settings.
 In her role, she provides design support to Mason faculty members who are teaching classes online.
 She also assists with curriculum planning, provides ongoing support to ensure learner-centric instruction, and engages in the online course review process, working with faculty members on continuous course improvement efforts.